-Just shy of a year ago (June 24th, 2016) the CDC issued a Clinical Alert to U.S. Healthcare facilities about the Global Emergence of Invasive Infections Caused by the Multidrug-Resistant Yeast Candida auris.
+Two years ago this month (June 2016) the CDC issued a Clinical Alert to U.S. Health care facilities about the Global Emergence of Invasive Infections Caused by the Multidrug-Resistant Yeast Candida auris.

 - C. auris infections have a high fatality rate

 - The strain appears to be resistant to multiple classes of anti-fungals

 - This strain is unusually persistent on fomites in healthcare environments.

 - And it can be difficult for labs to differentiate it from other Candida strains